jreyes88/Web-Accessibility/Images: Alternative Content for Accessibility/README.md

 ### Alt Text

 - General, informative sentence
-- Provides accessibile name for images
+- Provides accessible name for images
 - Can provide accessible name for controls that contains images
 - Screen readers announce this alt text to users